[Gilbert Logo]

 © 1986 Revised 1987 - 2002 Donald E. and David W. Gilbert II

-While there may be some value in using flytraps outside a facility (perhaps against a particular species in a special situation); it is extremely rare, and we would never recommend it without a specific, provable objective in mind.
+While there might be some value in using ILTs outside a facility (perhaps against a particular species in a special situation); it is extremely rare, and you should suspect it.
+We would never recommend it without a specific, provable objective in mind.
+Exterior flying insect problems should be, first and foremost, attacked with integrated pest management techniques other than ILTs, such as improved sanitation and the strategic choice and placement of outdoor lighting.

 Visual Acuity